Optimizing Images for Next.js Static Websites with AWS Serverless Image Handler

 For setting this up, you need to use the output: 'export'

-option of next.config.mjs
+option of next.config.ts

 configuration file.
 See the details here.
 This mode has restrictions, one of which is unsupported image optimization.